michaeleii/comm-documentation/docs/pages/db-setup.md

 ...
 ```

-This will allow us to use the `getUserByUsernameAndPassword` function in our `app.js` file.
+This will allow us to use the our database querying functions in our `app.js` file.

 ## Conclusion